Turbulence modeling over riblets via domain transformation: Introduction

 \subsection{Prior model-based efforts in capturing the effects of riblets}

 Solving the governing equations with boundary conditions that account for riblet geometry requires a stretched mesh conforming to the surface.
 However, such an approach demands a high number of discretization points, imposing a computational cost that hinders its feasibility for design optimization and real-time decision-making in engineering applications.
-This challenge drives the development of low-complexity models that are capable of capturing the multi-scale nature of high-speed turbulent flows over periodic surface geometries.
+This challenge drives the development of low-complexity models that are capable of capturing the multi-scale nature of {high-Reynolds-number} turbulent flows over periodic surface geometries.
 In this vein, recent efforts have focused on creating models that accurately represent the dynamics of flow around drag-reducing riblets, aiding their design and providing insights into the mechanisms behind drag increase in off-design conditions.
-For instance,~\cite{vigcamwonluhgarchugay24} assessed the onset of drag increase using the restricted nonlinear (RNL) and augmented RNL (ARNL) models to identify the prominent nonlinear interactions contributing to drag and to capture their effect with limited wavenumber pairs.
-Transpiration-resistance models that account for vertical momentum transport~\citep{kholacpasrosbag22} and viscous vortex models that solve the Stokes-flow equations~\citep{woncamgarhutchu24} are other examples that circumvent the need for DNS in predicting drag reduction for small to optimally sized riblets.
+For instance,~\cite{vigcamwonluhgarchugay24} assessed the onset of drag increase using the restricted nonlinear (RNL) and augmented RNL (ARNL) models to identify the prominent nonlinear interactions contributing to drag and to capture their effect with limited wavenumber pairs. {\cite{woncamgarhutchu24} used a viscous vortex model that solves the two-dimensional Stokes-flow equations to predict drag reduction for small to optimally sized riblets.
+In solving these equations, the boundary conditions on the wall-normal and spanwise velocities were informed by smooth-wall direct numerical simulations (DNS) and correspond to a quasi-streamwise vortex that bounds the computational domain from above.
+Furthermore,~\citep{botinnahm25} used a variant of the homogenization technique~\citep{bot19} that accounts for advection in conjunction with a synthetic vortex model to capture the transverse flow over riblets and improve overall predictions of skin-friction drag beyond the viscous regime.}